josephcappellino/serilog-sinks-http/README.md

 Knowing that [Serilog.Sinks.Seq](https://github.com/serilog/serilog-sinks-seq) existed, and knowing that the code was of really good quality, I blatantly copied many of the core files into this project and started developing a general HTTP sink.

 And here we are today.
 I hope you'll find the sink useful.
 If not, don't hesitate to open an issue.

+## Differences from base package `Serilog.Sinks.Http`

+This repo was forked from [FantasticFiasco](https://github.com/FantasticFiasco)'s [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http).

+This repository was created to provide additional extensibility to Text Formatters, but could be used to further the development of the Sink.

+### `ITextFormatter` Implementations

+There was a need to provide extensibility to the Text Formatters as to not have to duplicate the entire formatter to change a small portion.
+To handle this, [`NormalTextFormatter`](./src/Serilog.Sinks.Http/Sinks/Http/TextFormatters/NormalTextFormatter.cs) became the base class for all other implementations and provided `protected virtual` methods/properties for each output field.
+This then allows child classes to override just the methods they need different from the base implementation.
+This design was carried out and used for `CompactTextFormatter` (with the use of overriding field names, as well as values) and `NamespacedTextFormatter` (which overrides the `Properties` field while also calling the base implementation to loop around the data).

 ## Super simple to use